puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 - The game's augmentations from the admin tools
 - Leaderboards defined in code

-Now we have an array of configs, what to do now?
-Let's look at an example expression config from Spelltower:
+Now we have an array of augmentation configs, what to do now?
+Let's look at an example expression config for a leaderboard from Spelltower:

 ```json
 {